thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Then, turn to a neighbor and, in your own words, explain why props and state are important.
 After about a few minutes, your instructor will cold call on the class and ask what was discussed.

-## How do you use props and state to build a component hierarchy with separate concerns?
+## How do you use props and state to the separate concerns of a React user interface?

 When building a large React user interface, it becomes important to create modular components with well-defined concerns.
 While you're free to separate the different concerns of your user interface however you want, React components tend fall in one of two groups—either stateful or stateless.